Hair relaxers mostly known as hair styling products are used to tame down the curls and texture of the hair and make them manageable easily.

 Big chunks of hair don’t relax as evenly as small to ensure that you work on half-inch pieces at a time.
 It may be easier to section your hair with clips beforehand or enlist the help of a friend.

-Glancing at the clock while you are waiting for your relaxer to do it’s thing and guesstimating how much time has passed is a super dangerous thing to do.
+Glancing at the clock while you are waiting for your relaxer to do it’s work and guesstimating how much time has passed is a super dangerous thing to do.
 Be precise – these are chemicals on your head and near your face after all!
 Permanent damage can be detrimental so use a proper timer!

 The Following Hair Tutorial Shows How to Use Hair Relaxer in A Simple Way